stargate/data-api/docs/jsonapi-spec.md

 ### Projection Clause

 A Projection clause is applied to zero or more input documents to project all of part of each document into an output document.
 Each input document maps to a single output document, although each output document may have a different document layout.
-For example when an input document is missing a projected field it will not appear in the output document.
+For example, when an input document is missing a projected field, it will not appear in the output document.

 *Syntax:*